Drunk birds: inebriation in the wild

 Humans are not the only animals who like getting drunk.
 Plenty of birds and mammals get tipsy on natural brews.

-He's used to riding out the drunken parrot season before the rains each year, when scores of intoxicated red-collared lorikeets (Trichoglossus rubritorquis) are picked up off Darwin's streets and brought to the Ark Animal Hospital in Palmerston.
-But this year is so bad he's calling it "a massive outbreak".
+DR STEPHEN Cutter's is used to riding out the drunken parrot season before the rains each year, when scores of intoxicated red-collared lorikeets (Trichoglossus rubritorquis) are picked up off Darwin's streets and brought to the Ark Animal Hospital in Palmerston.

 "People find them huddled in a corner or at the bottom of a tree.
 Mostly they just look sick - just a sad little bundle of feathers hiding from the world," Stephen says.
 "They tend to be depressed, they can't fly, and they have difficulty climbing or balancing on perches."